PoovannanPonnai/HeadLinesApp/README.md

 2.Change the directory to current/server folder

-3.Please find the .env.example file and rename as .env , please change the env variable as per the need
+3.Please find the .env.example file and make a copy as .env , please change the env variable as per the need

 4.please make sure the CLIENT_URL in .env file is configured corretly